SnoozeZ/LeetCode/readme.md

  - Use STL as much as possible
  - Keep the C++ style

-The source code contains the main function, to allow the easy debugging.
+The source code may contain main function and simple test case, to allow easy debugging.

 Development environment: VS2012.

-Updated to 16/172 2015-04-19.
+Updated to 22/172 2015-05-02.